This article describes how to format your Excel file (.xlsx or .csv) to aid Displayr in correctly importing and setting up your data.

 8. You should not have any merged cells in the table.

 9. When you have a multiple response question, the data should be stored as one column for each of the possible options that were shown in the survey.
-Be sure to avoid storing multiple responses within a single column, as this will make the data very difficult to analyze in Displayr.
+Be sure to use the same two labels for selected and not selected for each of the options (Aware and Not Aware below).
+Avoid storing multiple responses within a single column, as this will make the data very difficult to analyze in Displayr.

 10. When a respondent has not given an answer to a question or skipped the question, then they should have an entry of NA in that cell.
 When working with categories, other kinds of responses that indicate the respondent saw the question but did not give an answer are generally best given a label of Don’t know or whatever phrasing matches your questionnaire.